simonwjackson/elevate/packages/moonbeam/README.md

    Replace `<host>` with your gaming PC's hostname or IP, and `<app>` with the game or application you want to stream.

-For more usage examples and advanced configurations, refer to the [Streaming Basics](https://docs.moonbeam.ing/getting-started/streaming-basics) section.
+For more usage examples and advanced configurations, refer to the [user guide](https://moonbeam.ing/getting-started/introduction/) section.

 ## Documentation

-Comprehensive documentation for Moonbeam is available at [docs.moonbeam.ing](https://docs.moonbeam.ing/).
+Comprehensive documentation for Moonbeam is available at [docs.moonbeam.ing](https://moonbeam.ing/).

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](https://docs.moonbeam.ing/reference/contributing) for more information.
+Please see our [Contributing Guide](https://moonbeam.ing/support/contributing/) for more information.

 ## License